-The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
+The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
 A corresponding embedded derivative liability has therefore been recognised in the balance sheet (note 13).

 10. CASH AND CASH EQUIVALENTS